jaicab/jaicab.github.io/_posts/2014-07-20-new-life-new-site.md

 ---
 layout: post
 title: "New life, new site"
+meta: I'll be finishing all my freelance projects by September to look for a full-time position in London.
 ---

 It's been a while since my last portfolio update.
 The last design was terrible, a fixed 960px layout which changed up and down with media queries, an chaos to organize.
 I cared more about OldIE so the design look pretty good, but all the fixing and patching resulted into spaghetti code.